rocktronica/OneFileCMS/info/readme.markdown

 	- The CKEditor, on the other hand, does not seem to present an alert at all when you leave the editor page - even with unsaved changes.

-### November 23, 2012 (v3.4.16)

-- Added icons to lower buttons on edit page.
-- And a few code tweaks & improvements.

-### November 18, 2012 (v3.4.15)

-- Added client-side hashing of passwords.
-  This is primarily a benefit for the user, as it does not really add any security to the server side application that uses it (such as OneFileCMS).
-The reason is that this "pre-hash" simply becomes the actual password as far as the server is concerned, and is just as vulnerable to exposure while in transit.
-However, it does help to protect the user's plain-text password, which may be used elsewhere.

-- Also added a "please wait..." message while computing the client-side hashes - primarily for IE versions < 9, which are MUCH slower than FF or Chrome (by a factor of 37 or more).
-Subsequently, the number of iterations for the client-side hashing is quite low (compared to the server side), but still causes a 1 - 2 second delay on the login screen, and a 3 - 6 second delay on the Change Password screen.
-On FF and Chrome, however, the delay is much shorter, almost unnoticable.

-- I want to thank [fermuch](http://github.com/fermuch) for the client-side hashing suggestion.
-While a somewhat different approach was ultlimately employed, his original solution provided the insight needed to approach the idea in general.

 --------------------------------------------------------------------------------